On the modularity of 3-regular random graphs and random graphs with given degree sequences: Lower bound in the case of regular graphs

-Now, a direct application of Lemma~\ref{connectivity} for the complement of $\overline{C_3}$ after the contractions of the explored edges in point~\ref{contractions} above gives that asymptotically almost surely at most $\log n$ vertices of $G_3\setminus \overline{C_3}$ are outside the giant component $C'_{\max}$ in $G_3\setminus \overline{C_3}$.
-Since contractions do not modify connectivity, before contractions one should have that $G_3\setminus \overline{C_3}$ must contain a giant component $C_{\max}$ and all but at most $3\log n$ vertices must be in it a.a.s. (indeed, every vertex participates in at most two contracted edges).
+Now, a direct application of Lemma~\ref{connectivity} for the complement of $\overline{C_3}$ after the contractions of the explored edges in point~\ref{contractions} above gives that a.a.s.\ at most $\log n$ vertices of $G_3\setminus \overline{C_3}$ are outside the giant component $C'_{\max}$ in $G_3\setminus \overline{C_3}$.
+Since contractions do not modify connectivity, before contractions one should have that $G_3\setminus \overline{C_3}$ must contain a giant component $C_{\max}$ and all but at most $3\log n$ vertices must be in it a.a.s.\ (indeed, every vertex participates in at most 2 contracted edges).

 By Lemma~\ref{lem:partition} applied to a spanning tree of $C_{\max}$, one may divide $C_{\max}$ into connected parts $(A_1, A_2, \dots, A_k)$ of orders between $\lfloor \sqrt{n}\rfloor$ and $\Delta \lceil \sqrt{n}\rceil$.
 Thus, setting